alanng10/Alga/Docue/a.md

 Arca release Android Desktop operating system with desktop environment written in Class Lang that it did release.
 The desktop environment is open source.
+The desktop environment is execute on Ubuntu Linux.
+Android Desktop execute the desktop environment by Ubuntu Linux.

 Intel has define join.